MicrosoftDocs/learn/learn-pr/advocates/send-crop-weather-alerts/includes/2-application-architecture.md

 Let's look at the application you'll create in this module.
 The application has many components and is designed to implement a variety of features.
 Here’s a summary of its capabilities:

-- The application can request a text message alert for a location if the temperature is forecasted outside a specified range.
+- The application can request a text message alert for a location if a temperature outside a specific range is forecasted.
 - The application can request a text message that reports a location's forecasted low and high temperatures.
-- The application can check a location's weather forecast every 12 hours.
+- The application can check and report a location's weather forecast every 12 hours.

 The following image demonstrates how the application works: